duxli/duxli-css/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+# Feature Request: _Short description here_

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+Examples:

+- _I'm frustrated with [...]_
+- _I'd like the ability to [...]_

+## Potential Solutions

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any solutions or features you've considered.

-**Additional context**
+## Proposed Solution

+A clear and concise description of the solution that you are proposing.
+Please include the benefits and potential drawbacks.

+If you are not proposing a solution, remove this section and add the `help wanted` label to this issue.

+## Additional context

 Add any other context or screenshots about the feature request here.